 Your Resume Goes to a Real Person

 Not a computer, not the administrative assistant, but the hiring manager.
 Your resume gets to the person who is doing the actual hiring, instead of just anyone who will accept it.
-Your recruiter has the inside information on who you’ll be interviewing with and what kind of interview you’re walking into.
+Your recruiter has the inside information on who will be interviewing you and what kind of interview you’re walking into.
 That’s the kind of information that can make all the difference in your interview.

 Recruiters Will Get You Feedback